Key Takeaways:

 Definition of light roast coffee

-Light roast coffee refers to that are roasted for a relatively shorter duration and at lower temperatures compared to medium or dark roasts.
+Light roast coffee refers to coffee beans that are roasted for a relatively shorter duration and at lower temperatures compared to medium or dark roasts.
 This results in a lighter color and a milder flavor profile with more pronounced acidity and fruitiness.

 Light roast coffee also retains more of the original characteristics of the coffee beans, allowing the unique flavors and nuances to shine through.